-The explanation is simple: If we are not sure of our feelings, we are guided by the reactions of the people in our immediate environment.
+The explanation is simple: when we are not aware of our feelings for sure we are guided by the reactions of the people in our immediate environment.
 This was certainly a very good survival strategy in the early days of human development.
-To orient ourselves to the people in our environment saves us in many situations the need to accumulate own experiences.
+Orienting ourselves to the people in our environment saves us the need to gather our own experiences in many situations.

-It goes faster and saves us the consequences of many wrong decisions.
-When others flee, it is better to run along and not be left alone.
-Just eating well-known food saves us stomach ache or worse.
-In most cases, the group was a good guide, and we probably still want to be guided by people who form our personal environment.
+It's faster and spares us the consequences of some wrong ones decision.
+When others flee, it's better to run with them and not be the only one left behind.
+Eating only familiar foods saves us a stomach ache or worse.
+The group was usually a good source of advice and that is why we probably still like to be guided by people who form our personal environment.

 Familiarity through physical closeness

-For our instinctive behavior also speaks that such a familiarity can be established by simple physical proximity.
-A short touch on the arm, even from strangers, can have a positive effect.
-Bus drivers say easier, yes, if they are asked for a free ride and the questioner touches them lightly on the arm.
+Our instinctive behavior is also supported by the fact that such familiarity can be established through simple physical proximity.
+A quick touch on the arm, even from strangers, can be positive act.
+Bus drivers will say yes more easily if they are asked for a free ride and the asker touches their arm lightly.

 Randomly selected passersby are more willing to participate in a survey, and guests give more tip if they have been briefly touched before.
 It seems that unobtrusive touches make us more sympathetic to other people.

-This instinct for proximity may also mean that we are more likely to buy in personal conversation than via the Internet and the telephone.
-Because of the conditions of our evolution, we prefer to buy from a person who is directly opposite us.
-If he is still familiar with us, it is very difficult for us to buy.
+This instinct for closeness may also lead to our personal Conversation rather buy than over Internet and phone.
+Due to the conditions of our evolution, we prefer to buy from a person who is very close and directly opposite us.
+If he is also familiar to us, then it falls to us fast hard not to buy.

 Top books on the subject

 Acquire this text as a PDF (only for own use without passing it on according to Terms and conditions): Please send us one after purchase eMail with the desired title supportberufebilder.de, we will then send the PDF to you immediately.
 You can also purchase text series.